moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

     3. Add the project information (leaving the **Homepage URL** blank if the dApp is not deployed)
     4. Select the **AppKit** SDK
     5. Select a coding environment or platform (React is used in this guide)
-    6. Locate the `projectId` in the left menu. or find it in the **Get started** code snippet of WalletConnect Quickstart.
+    6. Locate the `projectId` in the left menu. or find it in the **Get started** code snippet of WalletConnect Quickstart

 ### Getting Started {: #getting-started }